Khushi1706/Portfolio-v1/README.md

 ### Responsive Design:
 The portfolio is designed to provide an optimal viewing experience across a range of devices.
-### Project Highlights:
+### Industrial Experiance Highlights:
-Explore a curated selection of my key projects, each demonstrating different aspects of my skills.
+Explore the highlights of my industrial experience, showcasing key achievements and roles from previous positions.
 ### Skills Showcase:
 Discover the technologies and tools I'm proficient in, providing insights into my technical capabilities.
 ### Contact Information: